ygypt/lang/playground.md

 dog causes cat
 doca ka boxe
 dog causes cat to be bone
-doca ka bopo baxe
+doca ka bopo yaxe
-dog caused cats bone to be ball doca ka bapo nuxe tomocatu dog changed cats ball to nothing using its mouth
+dog caused cats bone to be yarn doca ka yapo nuxe tomocatu dog changed cats yarn to nothing using its mouth

+do kapo
+the dog has a cat

+ka yaxe, toca do boxe
+cat is yarn, which causes dog to be bone

 ```